Why is colour important?

 That’s a difficult step.
 Normally, I use this rule: If you use shades, create at least a 30% difference in the greyscale and/ or brightness of the colour.
 Or use exactly the same greyscale and brightness in another colour.

 This may need more explanation.
 A colour can be light or dark.
 When you look through your eyelashes of your eyes, the colours become more grey.
 That is the greyscale.
-So for example: blue is darker than yellow.
+For example: blue is darker than yellow.

 Choosing the right colour is not easy.
 Colours may look different in the Netherlands, due to the sun.
-By using the 5 steps you can make a good decision.
-And don’t worry: painting a wall again is maybe a few hours work!
+By using the 5 steps, you can make a good decision.
+And don’t worry: painting a wall again is maybe a few hours of work!

 Notice: this blog is not complete, due to the complicated subject of colour.

 Want to change your new house in and around Eindhoven?
 And need advice on colours, paint and surfaces?
-Send us a message.
-We are glad to help you.
+Just click on message , and we will look into your specific situation.
 So, let’s use more colour in your house!